A tableau formula for eta polynomials: Preliminary results

-Let $\cR(n,k)$ denote a rectangle of size $(n+1-k)\times (n+k)$.
-It follows from \cite[Theorem 1]{BKT3} that for any $k$-strict partition $\la$, we have if the diagram of $\la$ fits inside $\cR(n,k)$, and $\psi(W_\la)=0$ otherwise.
+if the diagram of $\la$ fits inside a rectangle $\cR$ of size $(n+1-k)\times (n+k)$, and $\psi(\Om_\la)=0$ otherwise.
 Here $Y_\la$ is a certain Zariski closed subset of pure codimension $|\la|$ in $\OG$, which is a Schubert variety in $\OG$, if $\la$ does not have positive type, and a union of two Schubert varieties in $\OG$, if $\la$ has positive type.
-The cohomology classes $[Y_\la]$ for $\la$ a $k$-strict partition contained in $\cR(n,k)$ form a $\Z$-basis for $\HH^*(\OG,\Z)_1$.
+The cohomology classes $[Y_\la]$ for $\la$ a $k$-strict partition contained in $\cR$ form a $\Z$-basis for $\HH^*(\OG,\Z)_1$.
 More details and the proofs of these facts are provided in \cite{BKT3}.